smarunprasad/CryptKit/README.md

  # Approach

-     Initially i tried to call the API inside the library and pass the data, error, response in model object.
+     Initially i called the API from the framwork and pass the data, error, response in model object.

-     Then i feel to slit the API call & Cryption.
+     Later i desided to slit the API call & Cryption.

-     So i keep the Encryption & Decryption in CryptKit and the API call the test Project
+     So i kept the Encryption & Decryption in CryptKit and API call in test Project.

-     Then write the test case for the Encryption & Decryption in all the cases.
+     Wrote some test case for Encryption & Decryption.

  # Result

-     This Kit returns the Encrypted data if you send the data to it.
+     By passing the unencrypted data to the methode will return the Encrypted data.

-     Returns the decrypted data if you send the Encrypted data.
+     By passing the encrypted data to the methode will return the decrypted data.